Ritika-Bhambri/docling-exploration/README.md

 - CPU time: user 281 ms + sys 35.7 ms = total 316 ms
 - File size: 28 KB
 - The file very small, because it's just characters with no structural or visual data.
 I also noticed that there were no `<!-- image -->` comments, no base64 data, no image references whatsoever.
 This is because this format does not export images.
+- **Plain text is inappropriate for the Fedora RPM Guidelines RAG system.
+The guidelines document contains structured tables mapping package types to their requirements — naming conventions, dependency rules, version constraints.
+As demonstrated in the table mode experiments, these row-column relationships carry the compliance knowledge.
+Plain text flattens all table structure, making it hard for the RAG system to correctly answer certain queries.
+The 28KB file size appears efficient but the information loss makes it unsuitable for Milestone 2's RAG implementation.**

 ### Doctags ###